 Pergola Cost Built From Scratch

-A basic garden pergola measuring 8 feet wide by 16 feet long, built of pressure-treated wood and mounted in the ground with concrete, can be built for around $570.
-This cost does not include taxes, delivery fees, or pavers.
+A basic garden pergola built of pressure-treated wood and mounted in the ground with concrete varies in price depending on location and current cost of materials.
+Remember, this basic cost does not include taxes, delivery fees, or pavers.
 Appearance-grade pressure-treated wood will raise the price.

 Since this pergola includes materials such as ready-mix concrete, gravel, and over 40 pieces of heavy lumber, you may want to have the materials delivered rather than picking them up by yourself.